Person painting a wall with a roller in a bright room

 How many coats do I need?

 Usually two thin coats.
-Bold colors or covering a dark shade may need a third.
+A bold color, or covering a dark shade, may want a third.

 How do I avoid roller marks?

-Right, clean roller; even load; the “W” technique; a wet edge; and a final vertical lay-off pass.
+The right, clean roller; an even load; the “W” technique; a wet edge; and that final vertical lay-off pass to unify everything.

 Which roller is best?